refinedev/refine/documentation/docs/core/tutorial.md

 <br />

-And then we can add a button on the list page to make it possible for users to navigate to detail pages:
+And then we can add a show button on the list page to make it possible for users to navigate to detail pages:

 ```tsx title="src/pages/posts/list.tsx"
 //highlight-next-line